JoelHernandez343/Cryptography/P02/README.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+View this file on a `Mardown` viewer, or better, on [Github](https://github.com/JoelHernandez343/Cryptography/tree/master/P02)

+Cheers, Joel H. :blush: